by Pratik Patel, Billy Korando Published January 16, 2019

 If Docker is more your style, then pull one of the OpenJDK with OpenJ9 Docker images:

 Do your corporate policies require an enterprise-grade support contract for software?
 No problem!
-IBM offers support for AdoptOpenJDK through the IBM Runtimes for Business offering.
+IBM offers support for both OpenJ9- and HotSpot-based AdoptOpenJDK binaries through the IBM’s support offering for OpenJDK.

 So, what are you waiting for?
 Get started with AdoptOpenJDK today!